viniciosanacleto/Porto/README.md

 #### Principles:
 - Every Task SHOULD have a single responsibility (job).
-- An Action MAY receive and return Data.
-(Actions SHOULD NOT return a response, the Controller's job is to return a response).
+- A Task MAY receive and return Data.
+(Task SHOULD NOT return a response, the Controller's job is to return a response).
 - A Task SHOULD NOT call another Task.
 Because that will takes us back to the Services Architecture and it's a big mess.
 - A Task SHOULD NOT call an Action.
 Because your code wouldn't make any logical sense then!
 - Tasks SHOULD only be called from Actions.
 (They could be called from Actions of other Containers as well!).